johnwarden/deliberati/content/post/2023-03-11-review-of-bayesian-inference.md

 Or more generally

 $$
-    P'(Hypothesis) = P(Hypothesis|Evidence)
+\begin{aligned}
+    P'(Hypothesis)\cr
+        &= P(Hypothesis|Evidence)\cr\cr
+        &= \frac{P(Hypothesis, Evidence)}{P(Evidence)}\cr
+\end{aligned}
 $$

-This simple little formula is an important one to memorize.
-Note that the left-hand side is a posterior probability, and the right-hand side is a prior probability.
-The formula enables us to calculate, knowing the prior probabilities, the posterior probability of any hypothesis given any piece of evidence.
+This three-part formula is useful one to memorize.
+Note that the left-hand side is a *posterior* probability.
+The middle formula is the notation for the *conditional* probability of the hypothesis given the evidence.
+And the right-hand side lets us calculate the posterior probability of any hypothesis given any piece of evidence in terms of the prior probability distribution.

 ## Summary

 So far, we have engaged in Bayesian inference without using the famous Bayes' Theorem.
-Bayes rule is not actually necessary for Bayesian inference.
-However, it often comes in handy.
-However, I won't explain Bayes' theorem here, as I think is where my ability to contribute some unique insight about Bayesian inference ends.
+Bayes rule is not actually necessary for Bayesian inference, and conflating the use of Bayes' rule with Bayesian inference can interfere with an understanding of the more fundamental principle of Bayesian inference as reallocation of probabilities.

-Here's a summary of the idea presented in this essay:
+So here's a summary of the principle of Bayesian inference:

 - Start with prior beliefs as a joint probability distribution
 - Eliminate possibilities inconsistent with new evidence
-- Reallocate probability proportionally to remaining possibilities
+- Reallocate probability to remaining possibilities such that they sum to 100%
-  - By dividing their probability by the prior probability of the evidence
 - Update beliefs sequentially by eliminating possibilities as new evidence is learned
-- Make inferences about hypotheses based on evidence by simply calculating the total posterior probability of the hypothesis
+- Make inferences by simply calculating the total posterior probability of the hypothesis given the evidence using the conditional probability formula

 <!--